Chapter 9:

 “I’m just not sure how to actually shoot beams.”
 That was Hisui.
 “I guess I’ll ask Connie tomorrow.
 I’m sorry you couldn’t find any names.”

 “Ehh.
-It’s hard if I’m a healer.
+It’s hard to come up with something fun if I’m a healer.
 I don’t even know if I have an element yet.”

 “Ice.”
 That was Aoko.
 “There were little snowflakes around you during the trial.”